nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * `FINE` : Details that is not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size

-### Configuration

-Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`):

 ## Testing

 Tests can be found in the `./src/test/java` folder.